 Check the strength of your password by using Microsoft's Password Checker.
 It is a non recording feature that determines the strength of your password as you type.

 Online Banking Security Tips:

-The login field for Security State Bank's personal and business online banking customers are on our home page.
-Although you will not see a "lock" key on your browser frame or an "https" address as you would on some websites, please be assured that your login information is secure.
-Once your Access ID is entered and the "sign in" button clicked, your login information is transmitted via a secure connection into our online banking server.
+The login area for Security State Bank's personal and business online banking customers are on our home page.
+You will see a "lock" key on your browser frame and an "https" address as you would on other secure websites.
+Once your Username and Password is entered and the "Login" button clicked, your login information is transmitted via a secure connection into our online banking server.

 - When shopping online only use Internet merchants you know and trust.
 If in doubt, check with the Better Business Bureau.